What is a Defined Benefit Plan?

 I am the owner of multiple businesses.
 Do I have to cover employees in both businesses?

-Yes, it is likely you would have to include employees in both businesses since you may be considered a "controlled group".
-Consult your tax advisor for details.
+Yes, you may need to include employees in both businesses since you may be considered a "controlled group" or an “affiliated service group”.

 Are annual contributions mandatory?